Sheffield and Yorkshire house prices in 2026: the latest data and what it means

 What is the average house price in Sheffield in 2026?

-Based on the most recent ONS data, the average house price in Sheffield is around £221,000 to £230,000, depending on the time period.
-Sheffield typically tracks just below the Yorkshire and Humber regional average of £248,000.
+According to the Land Registry UK House Price Index for February 2026, the average house price in Sheffield is around £222,000.
+Sheffield tracks just below the Yorkshire and Humber regional average of £248,000.

 Are house prices rising in Yorkshire?

 Yes.
 Yorkshire and the Humber recorded the highest annual house price growth of any English region in the year to February 2026, at 3.9%.
 The average house price in the region is £248,000.
-The growth has accelerated from 2.9% the previous month.
+Growth accelerated from 2.9% the previous month.

 What is the average house price in Doncaster, Rotherham, and Barnsley?